sampsyo/cs6120/content/blog/2022-04-28-chlorophyll/index.md

 ## Motivation
 Based on the background we discussed above, the authors propose the following challenges that motivate them to develop a compiler for GA144:
-1. <u>Spatial architecture is hard to program.</u> The data placement, communication, and computation all need to be manually specified by the programmers using very low-level language.
+1. **Spatial architecture is hard to program.** The data placement, communication, and computation all need to be manually specified by the programmers using very low-level language.
-2. <u>Classical compiler may not be able to bridge the abstraction gap of low-power computing.</u> For one thing, designing compilers for new hardware is hard since no well-known optimizations can be applied.
+2. **Classical compiler may not be able to bridge the abstraction gap of low-power computing.** For one thing, designing compilers for new hardware is hard since no well-known optimizations can be applied.
 For the other, the GA144 architecture was still evolving at that time, so the compiler should also evolve fast to keep up with the pace.
-3. <u>Program synthesis is hard to scale to large programs.</u>
+3. **Program synthesis is hard to scale to large programs.**

 Therefore, the authors propose a synthesis-aided compiler Chlorophyll to solve the above challenges.